 A simple cash flow (of investing activities) for restaurant chain Texas Roadhouse (TXRH):

-Immediately, you can observe that the main investing activities for Texas Roadhouse was CAPEX.
-Texas Roadhouse is growing briskly and spends plenty on CAPEX to open new restaurant locations across the United States.
-In its 10-K filing with the SEC, the company details that it spends money to remodel existing stores and build new ones, as well as to acquire the land to build on.
-Overall, CAPEX is an extremely important cash flow item that investors are not going to find in reported company profits.
+You’ll notice that the main investing activity for Texas Roadhouse was CapEx.
+Texas Roadhouse is growing briskly and spends plenty on CAPEX to open new restaurant locations across the U.S. In its 10-K filing with the Securities and Exchange Commission (SEC), the company details that it spends money to remodel existing stores and build new ones, as well as to acquire the land to build on.
+Overall, CapEx is an extremely important cash flow item that investors are not going to find in reported company profits.

-Texas Roadhouse also strategically buys out franchises and spent $4.3 million in 2012 doing so.
-Sometimes it may sell restaurant equipment that is outdated or unused, which then brings in cash instead of being an outflow like other CAPEX.
+The company also strategically bought franchises and spent $4.3 million in 2012 doing so.
+Sometimes it may sell restaurant equipment that is outdated or unused, which then brings in cash instead of being an outflow like other CapEx.
 This activity amounted to just over $1 million in 2012.

-Analyzing the cash flow statement is extremely valuable because it provides a reconciliation of the beginning and ending cash on the balance sheet.
-This analysis is difficult for most publicly traded companies because of the thousands of line items that can go into financial statements.
-For Texas Roadhouse, its net property and equipment increased by around $34.4 million between 2011 and 2012.
+Net property and equipment for Texas Roadhouse increased by around $34.4 million between 2011 and 2012.
 Of this amount, the capital expenditure was capitalized (not expensed) on the balance sheet, net of depreciation.
 The other costs were expensed and reflected on the income statement.
-With regard to the nearly $4.3 million spent to buy out the franchised restaurants above, here is where it was allocated across the balance sheet:
+As for the nearly $4.3 million spent to buy out the franchised restaurants above, here is where it was allocated across the balance sheet:

 For a public company, it’s going to be nearly impossible to use the original balance sheet and cash flow statements to determine each item down to the specific dollar amount.
 With the help of the notes to the financial statements (the above is from Texas Roadhouse’s notes on acquisitions), an interested party can get a good idea of the major items on the investing portion of the cash flow statement and what they mean for a firm’s financial health.